Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized after this?

 The test results above show that the change in the product listing, which was a decrease in price of 3 dollars, has dramatically improved average daily sales and conversion rate.
 It actually provided an extra $88 in profit per day!

 Whether you are just listing your first product or a seasoned pro with several products selling on Amazon already.
+Selling your first private label product can be scary but with this guide, I hope it’s a bit easier.

 I hope you found some useful tips in there on how you can improve your listings today.
 Competition can be fierce on Amazon so it’s important to ensure your products stand out above the rest.